-In the following, I will introduce you to the 2 pillars of diet success.
+In the following, I will introduce to you the 2 pillars of diet success.
 Two pillars that will help you take charge of your nutrition and dominate your physique goals.

 My intention here is not only to show you how simple staying in shape year-round is, but to lay to rest the vegan vs. paleo, low carb vs. low fat, IIFYM (If It Fits Your Macros) vs. clean eating debates.
 There is no one-size-fits-all type of diet.
 There is no “best” diet despite what the gurus are telling you.

 Whether you want to lose or gain weight, master the 2 pillars of diet success and enjoy absolute control over the way you look and perform in and out of the gym.